lupyuen/zig-lvgl-nuttx/README.md

 -   `lv_obj_set_width` works for any Widget

-Creating an Object-Oriented Zig Wrapper for LVGL might be challenging.
+Creating an Object-Oriented Zig Wrapper for LVGL might be challenging: Our Zig Wrapper needs to support `setWidth` for all LVGL Widgets.

-We might have to use Zig Interfaces and `@fieldParentPtr`...
+To do this we might use Zig Interfaces and `@fieldParentPtr`...

 -   ["Interfaces in Zig"](https://zig.news/david_vanderson/interfaces-in-zig-o1c)